 Having said all of this, there is one distinct exception to this rule, which is that your body processes carbs very differently pre, during, and post work-out.
 If you’re about to do or have just completed an intense workout, then you can eat fruit (or other carbs) and it will actually assist your recovery.

 This is particularly true around strength training or high intensity workouts, when you should be consuming both protein and carbs to assist with muscle recovery.

 However, if you are either new to nutrition science or are not regularly training at a high capacity, then your abs will likely benefit from limiting your fruit intake.

 Personally, I regularly eat fruit as as carb source around my peri-workout window (peri means “about” or “around”), but limit my fruit intake at other times of day.

-If you really want to dive into the topic of when to consume carbs, that is the called the science of nutrient timing and I’ll write more about it soon.
+If you really want to dive into the topic of when to consume carbs, that topic is know as the science of nutrient timing.

 6. Do More Cardio

 While you’re switching up your eating habits, you should also adjust your cardio.
 If you’re not doing any cardio at all, it’s time to start.
 If cardio is already part of your workout routine, it may be time to re-think how you fit it in and what you do for cardio.